breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Due to their well-studied algebraic properties, graphs are suitable data structures for a wide variety of applications.
 Finding a reduction to a known graph problem can save years of effort, but graph algorithms can be challenging to implement efficiently, as dozens of libraries and compiler frameworks have found.
 Why has implementing efficient graph algorithms been so difficult, and what has changed?

-One issue with efficient representation of graphs is their space complexity.
+One issue with efficient graph representation is their space complexity.
 Suppose we have a graph with $$10^5=100,000$$ nodes, but only a single edge.
 We will need $$10^{5\times 2}$$ bits, or about 1 GB to store its adjacency matrix, where an equivalent adjacency list would only consume $$\lceil 2\log_2 10^5 \rceil = 34$$ bits.
 Most graphs are similarly sparse.
 But how do you multiply adjacency lists?
 One solution is to use [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) representations, which are more compact and can be exponentially faster on parallel computing architectures.

 <center><a href="http://faculty.cse.tamu.edu/davis/suitesparse.html"><img src="http://faculty.cse.tamu.edu/davis/suitesparse_files/SuiteSparse_logo.jpg" width="60%"></a></center>